PredictiveMovement/predictivemovement/infra/README.md

   kubectl create secret generic ui-basic-auth --from-file=auth
   ```

-> NOTE: How to create the auth file https://imti.co/kubernetes-ingress-basic-auth/
+> NOTE: Learn to create the auth file for basic auth at https://imti.co/kubernetes-ingress-basic-auth/

 ### Github actions

 - All workflows are located in `./github`
 - The current flows are:
-  -  `main` that runs on the `main` branch and it will install dependencies (kubectl, skaffold) and will run `skaffold run` command
+  - `main` that runs on the `main` branch and will install dependencies (kubectl, skaffold) and run `skaffold run` command
   - `test` runs on a pull request and runs all tests in different packages
-- we have credentials for a service account for Docker (credentials in LastPass) and add them as secrets in Github (DOCKER_USER, DOCKER_PASSWORD)
+> NOTE: We have credentials for a service account for Docker in LastPass.
+Add them as secrets in Github (DOCKER_USER, DOCKER_PASSWORD)

-> NOTE: about the kube config used to connect to the cluster
+> NOTE: About the kube config used to connect to the cluster
 - in the `main.yml` workflow we replace placeholder values from the config defined in `k8s/config.yaml`
 - the values used are stored as secrets in Github
   - KUBE_CLUSTER_NAME (a suggestive name, doesn't affect connectivity)